Who Is Ryan Lochte?

 In 2011, Lochte won five more gold medals at the World Aquatics Championships while preparing for the 2012 Summer Games in London.

-On August 9, 2016, Lochte helped the U.S. team win gold in the men's 4x200 freestyle relay at the Summer Olympic Games in Rio, alongside teammates Conor Dwyer, Townley Haas and Michael Phelps.
+On August 9, 2016, Lochte helped the U.S. team win gold in the men's 4x200 freestyle relay, alongside teammates Conor Dwyer, Townley Haas and Phelps.
 The victory was Lochte's 12th Olympic medal and sixth gold medal, earning him the distinction of being the second most decorated male swimmer in Olympic history after Phelps.

 Two days after Lochte won gold with Team U.S.A, he faced off against his friend, teammate and rival Phelps in the 200-meter individual medley, a race the media dubbed "the Duel in the Pool."
 Phelps took the gold, finishing at 1:54.66 seconds, right behind the world record of 1:54.00 that Lochte had set in 2009.
 Lochte failed to medal and expressed his disappointment to NBC Sports immediately following the race.